piazza-energy/curated-resource-list/README.md

 - We are focusing on electricity data exchange, so most of the resources see the problem from this point of view.
 - Categories have grown organically with content, they don't follow a specific taxonomy and are subject to change.

-If you're reading this from Github, this page is available in a [nicer web format here](https://piazza.energy/curated-resource-list/)
+Reading this from Github? this page is available in a [nicer web format here](https://piazza.energy/curated-resource-list/)

+Reading this in a single html page? content is versioned and available for changes [on Github](https://github.com/piazza-energy/curated-resource-list)

 ## Standards